wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 2. Credit History emerges as the most pivotal factor influencing Loan Status.
 3. Predominantly, our variables are categorical, represented by values such as Y, N, 0, and 1.
 4. Our model demonstrates a 93% accuracy in predicting Loan Status.
+5. Our model is able to suggest an optimal loan amount based on applicant's profile

 ### What did we learnt from this project?
 1. Handling imbalanced datasets using resampling methods
-2. Utilizing Random Forest Regression techniques.
+2. Utilizing Random Forest Regression & classification techniques.
 3. Employing Cramer's V for categorical variable analysis.
 4. Implementing Point Biserial correlation for examining associations between continuous and dichotomous variables.
+5. The technique of tuning hyperparameters

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction